 - Have a good exercise routine they are committed to picking back up after they’ve healed from their plastic surgery

 Scheduling an Initial Appointment with Dr. Sood

 Whether you have a noticeable gap in your abdomen or a protruding pooch, an abdominoplasty surgery can correct diastasis recti for good.
-To learn more about how Dr. Sood can deliver these amazing results, schedule an initial consultation with him at South Jersey’s Sood Center for Aesthetic and Plastic Surgery.
+To learn more about how Dr. Sood can deliver these amazing results, schedule an initial consultation with him at New Jersey’s Sood Center for Aesthetic and Plastic Surgery.
 During this consultation, he’ll screen you for surgery eligibility, and examine your abdomen to determine the best treatment plan for you.